-10-152-199 Flash Programming - IDC 3 credits This course introduces ActionScript 3.0 programming in Adobe Flash and Flex.
+10-152-199 Flash and Flex Programming - IDC 3 credits This course introduces ActionScript 3.0 programming in Adobe Flash and Flex.
 After a brief introduction to the drawing tools, we take up writing event handlers and drawing with ActionScript.
 All major programming constructs are considered, including variables, loops, functions, objectoriented concepts, and file I/O (including XML).
 Programmatic Flash animation is a continuing thread.
 Additional topics include Flash forms, games, and drag-and-drop techniques.
 This course is an elective for the Internet Developer Certificate.
+More detailed and updated information on this program may be available at: madisoncollege.org.
+The college reserves the right to make changes in the regulations and courses announced in this publication without notice.